Buying a home: how to avoid the most common mistakes

 A list of properties lenders don’t always like

-- New build – lenders often value newly built properties lower than the asking price meaning you will have to have a larger deposit.
-The developer may offer special deals to help.
-See our affordable housing schemes section
+- New build.
+Lenders often value newly built properties lower than the asking price meaning you will have to have a larger deposit.
+The developer might offer special deals to help.
+See our affordable housing schemes section.

-- Brownfield sites – properties built on former industrial land can be difficult as they may be contaminated.
-Your solicitor will need to check the certificates to prove the property has been decontaminated
+- Brownfield sites.
+Properties built on former industrial land can be difficult as they might be contaminated.
+Your solicitor will need to check the certificates to prove the property has been decontaminated.

-- Character homes – converted lighthouses, windmills, schools and pubs may need a mortgage from a specialist lender
+- Character homes.
+Converted lighthouses, windmills, schools and pubs might need a mortgage from a specialist lender.

 Potential problems to look for when viewing a property